johnl28/QManager-CefIntegration/README.md

 ### Build

-The project can be builded with Visual Studio 2019 a newer version.
+The project can be builded with Visual Studio 2019 or a newer version.

 **The project is linking the libraries using global environment variables:** `CEF_DIR` and `jsoncpp`.